horizoncd/horizoncd.github.io/docs/user-guide/common-user/template.md

 When determining the user role for a template, Horizon will search for the first role it finds by going up one layer at a time from the current template, and this will be the user's role for that template.
 Refer to the [Template Specification](/docs/reference/template/specification) for more information on how to create templates.

+## Catalog

+Catalog is a special kind of template, it would create the predefined application instance, like memcached, mysql, etc, and allows developers creating instances with a few inputs.
+Catalog support the following kinds:

+### Memcached

+Memcached is a general-purpose distributed memory caching system.
+We mede [a template for memcached](https://github.com/horizoncd/memcached), you could using it to create a memcached instance.

 ## Template Specification

 Details about template please refer to [Specification]